 Spray Foam Insulation: Everything You Need to Know

 When winter comes along, air leaks around the doors, windows, and foundation can push your monthly energy bills to a new high.
 And things can get even worse if you’re dealing with worn-out insulation.
 That’s why we recommend checking the thermal performance of your home every year.
-And if you find any issues, spray foam insulation is a great way to correct any issues found.
+And if you find any issues, Houston spray foam insulation is a great way to correct any issues found.